Table of Contents

 - During the time of an Emergency, the central government becomes all-powerful and the states go into total control of the Centre.
-This converts the federal structure of democracy into a unitary one without any formal amendment of the Constitution.
-This kind of transformation of the political system from federal during normal times to unitary during Emergency is a unique feature of the Indian constitution.
+This converts the federal structure of democracy into a unitary one without any formal amendment to the Constitution.
+This kind of transformation of the political system from federal during normal times to unitary during the Emergency is a unique feature of the Indian constitution.

 National Emergency Notes: Types